At a Glance

 Your second day begins with an in-depth exploration of Patan’s heart: its old city.
 Accompanied by a guide who is not just knowledgeable but deeply connected to the city’s artistic heritage, you’ll wander through narrow alleys and sun-drenched courtyards.
 Patan is a living museum of craftsmanship—here, metalworkers hammer copper and bronze into statues of deities, paubha painters add delicate brushstrokes to traditional Buddhist thangkas, and woodcarvers breathe life into ancient motifs.
 This isn’t staged tourism.
 These are real artisans working in family-run studios passed down through generations.

 You may sit down with one or two of them, not just to watch but to listen.
 They’ll share how their work is not merely aesthetic but spiritual—part of their devotion, their discipline, and their identity.
+And, we will gift them some supplies that we have bought locally on our walk through the city.
 A visit to the Patan Museum provides context and deepens appreciation for what you’ve seen in the workshops.

-In the afternoon, you’ll travel across the city to one of Nepal’s most spiritually powerful places: Bouddhanath Stupa.
+In the afternoon, we drive to Bouddhanath Stupa and enjoy our lunch on the rooftop, looking at the square with a great view.
+After Lunch, we will offer some food to Elderly people who are sitting around the stupa.
 Towering and serene, its all-seeing eyes gaze out over the Kathmandu Valley.
 Here, Tibetan and Himalayan Buddhists perform kora, walking clockwise around the stupa while chanting or turning prayer wheels.
 You’ll join the locals for the evening circumambulation, allowing yourself to fall into step with the sacred rhythm of the place.
 As dusk descends and butter lamps flicker to life, there’s a deep sense of peace that settles in the soul.

 Trekking Team Group Accomodation